POC Southern Momentum 2018

 This Momentum training is exclusively for people of color (POC), and is an intensive 4-day training designed to give organizers the tools to build progressive popular social movements to win on the most pressing justice issues of our time.

 POC Southern Momentum is a collaborative effort between the Momentum Team and IGNITE NC.

 Apply here.
-We will be accepting applications until August 7, and will confirm acceptances by the end of August.
+We will be accepting applications until August 30 (extended deadline!), and will confirm acceptances by mid-September.
 We will be selecting participants across experience, issues, and identities in order to create a diverse learning environment.

 Over the past year, we have seen interest and demand for the Momentum training increase dramatically.
 In order to create a learning space that supports our participants, our training will be limited to 50 participants, and we may not be able to accommodate everyone who wants to attend.

 We are committed to making this training financially accessible to those who need it most and who will be most poised to implement the tools and strategies our trainers will share.
 If you would like to support our scholarship and travel fund for POC Momentum, you can donate here.